 Total scattering or pair distribution function analysis (PDF) is an analytical technique that can provide structural information from disordered materials by using the complete powder XRD pattern.
 Both the Bragg scattering and the underlying diffuse scattering are determined.
 The pair distribution function technique is also known as total scattering analysis.
 From the Bragg peaks in an X-ray diffractogram the long range order of the atoms can be deduced.
 The short range order, i.e. the local atomic structure, is present in the broad, less well- defined features in the diffractogram.
 This local structure is described quantitatively by the atomic pair distribution function.

-Applications of PDF analysis
+Applications of pair distribution function (PDF) analysis

 Pair distribution function analysis is applied to the structural characterization of materials that are intrinsically disordered.
 Such materials can be amorphous, poorly crystalline, nano-crystalline or nano-structured.
 Typically, such samples are:

 The PDF function itself is also used by the pharmaceutical industry as a fingerprint for amorphous materials.
 Other attractive areas of solid state chemistry research for PDF analysis include the study of energy related materials: materials for solid oxide fuel cells (SOFC), magnetic materials, MOF’s, zeolites and Li-battery materials.